WordPress Home Fix

 If the links in your WordPress site show the wrong domain, redirect to another site, or are missing images or styling, this is typically due to an improperly configured URL in the database for your WordPress blog.

-To resolve the issue, you will need to update your domain in WordPress.
+To resolve the issue, you must update your domain in WordPress.
 This update will also be necessary to make your blog display and function properly with your temporary web address or secure web address.

 HostGator recommends making a full cPanel backup before making any major changes to your account.

-Please click the links below for more detailed instructions on how to update your WordPress domain:
+Please choose from the links below for instructions on how to update your WordPress domain:

 - Option 1: via Softaculous ⤵